|Betty Clay | sitemap | log in|

 I have put much "stuff" in the LIBARAY - see tab on the left of your screen - and I shall be adding to this whenever I have more available.

 But I also have a similar amount of my father's family papers, which I am also scanning, OCRing and putting on the InterNet, so it will probably be some YEARS before this WebSite and his are complete.

 Most of the photographs are scanned from ScrapBooks, and are 550 pixels wide (a Spanglefish restriction); I have high-resolution versions, so if you want, just ask.

-Generally, the first characters of the picture title is the date in yearmonthday format, e.g. 19591225 is ChristmasDay 1959.
+Generally, the first eight characters of the picture title are the date in yearmonthday format, e.g. 19591225 is ChristmasDay 1959.

 if you see copyrighted material that shouldn't be here, please let me know and I'll remove it.